rahulshankariyer/Cyclistic_Bike_Program_Membership/README.md

     (iii) Weekend-Summer hybrid membership (Saturdays & Sundays and all of July & August)
 2. Approach the Corporations and local businesses to enroll their employees and offer group discounts, thus increasing membership.
-3. Initiate a program to attract riders 16 years and below
+3. Initiate a program to attract riders 16 years and below.
 4. Based on frequency, make sure all stations are stocked with appropriate numbers and types of bikes.

 ## Recommendations (General, not necessarily Data Based)

-1. Have a business tie-up with a bank to finance annual memberships
+1. Have a business tie-up with a bank to finance annual memberships.
-2. Develop an App for only members with
+2. Develop an App for only members with:
     - bike availability information at each station
     - bike reservations valid for 30 mins.
     - other membership information such as expiry date, number of rides, ride duration, etc.

-   This will enhance membership privileges and may induce some Casual riders to become Members
+   This will enhance membership privileges and may induce some Casual riders to become Members.